1974 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Manufacturing defects during various production stages create error coins that deviate from standard specifications.
 While most 1974 dimes entered circulation as regular currency, certain minting errors significantly increase collectible value.

-The doubled die obverse error occurs when the die stamps the design twice in slightly misaligned positions.
-On 1974 dimes, examine “LIBERTY,” “IN GOD WE TRUST,” and the date for doubling evidence.
+The doubled die obverse (DDO) error occurs when the die stamps the design twice in slightly misaligned positions during the die manufacturing process — not during actual striking.
+On 1974 dimes, look for doubling evidence on “LIBERTY,” “IN GOD WE TRUST,” and the date numerals.

 The doubling creates extra lines outlining letters and numbers, producing a shadow effect visible under magnification.
-Circulated DDO examples typically sell for $5 to $9, while mint state specimens with strong doubling can reach up to $152.
-Value ranges from $25 to over $150 depending on clarity and condition.
+Circulated DDO examples typically sell for $5 to $9, while mint state specimens with strong, clear doubling can reach up to $152 or more — with value depending on how clearly the doubling shows up under a loupe.

 2. 1974 Off-Center Strike

 Off-center strikes occur when the planchet is not properly aligned during striking, causing portions of the design to be missing.
-These errors currently value between $10 and $30, with higher misalignment percentages commanding increased premiums.
+These errors currently value between $10 and $30, but higher misalignment percentages command increased premiums — the most desirable examples show 40–60% off-center displacement with the date still fully visible.

 3. 1974 Multiple Struck